(Last updated on May 4th, 2021)

 First, let’s look at Bitdefender’s interface…

-Bitdefender interface is dark and modern, in shades of black and light grey.
-There is a vertical menu on the left which consists of the following tabs: Protection, Privacy, Tools, Activity, Notifications, Account, Settings, and Support.
+Bitdefender interface is light and modern, in shades of light grey and black.
+There is a vertical menu on the left which consists of the following tabs: Protection, Privacy, Utilities, Notifications and Settings.

-The name of the suite you’re subscribed to is displayed in the top bar.
+The name of your subscription – for example, Bitdefender Total Security – is displayed in the top bar.

 Now, let’s look at Norton’s interface…